Blisse/blisse.github.com/_posts/2012-09-04-themereworks.markdown

 <p>
-  I'm not really a fan of how my css theme is at the moment, so here comes a complete rework of my CSS.
+  I'm not really a fan of how my css theme is at the moment, so here comes a complete rework of all my CSS.
 Hopefully this won't take too long, but haven't had much time recently.
   Here goes nothing!
 </p>